 Firstly, our product is designed such that we don't have to do much data massaging—the product does on its own, but three different aspects.
 But at an early stage, we agree with the senior level that Rockmetric will not touch the data at their end—they ingest the data, we do a one-time configuration, and post that, they can ask questions and the system will respond.

 However, somewhere down the line, junior employees ask us to touch the data and that is always a nightmare—we deal with hundreds of GBs of data, showing productive work for that amount of effort is just not possible.

 We had to tell our customers that data is not our responsibility and that we can’t do anything if their data isn't clean—that’s a clear no-go zone.

 I think it’s important for senior employees at the customer end to break down processes into tasks that juniors can communicate during review meetings.
 For junior employees, make sure you don't give them work that they can't communicate during meetings with their managers.

-We have a 4-member team of analysts who are dealing with customers.
-We also have product architects and an account manager who is the program manager for that account — delivery within 3–5 day cycle, that is our focus
+We have a four-member team of analysts who are dealing with customers.
+We also have product architects and an account manager who is the program manager for that account—delivery within 3–5 day cycle, that is our focus.

 I think this happens on a few levels.
-In many cases, a customer team member will ask you for a POC without even speaking to their managers for a budget or even to get them on a demo call So, after the POC, things don’t go anywhere. .
-A good sales guy will always sniff this out — your sales team should be able to assess whether to invest in a POC or not
+In many cases, the customer team will ask you for a POC without even speaking to their managers for a budget or even to get them on a demo call So, after the POC, things don’t go anywhere.
+A good sales guy will always sniff this out—your sales team should be able to assess whether to invest in a POC or not.

 My experience has not been that we built out a feature that makes them buy from us.
 It has mostly been that they bought from us and then we build it out for them.